 - University of Minnesota (J.D. magna cum laude 2013; B.A.
 2005)

-- Minnesota, U.S. District Court for the District of Minnesota, and U.S. Court of Appeals for the Eighth Circuit
+- Minnesota, U.S. District Courts for the District of Minnesota and Western District of Wisconsin, and U.S. Court of Appeals for the Eighth Circuit

 - Named an "Attorney of the Year" by Minnesota Lawyer in 2017

 - Law Clerk to: Judge Wilhelmina M. Wright, U.S. District Court, District of Minnesota (2016) and Chief Justice Lorie Skjerven Gildea, Minnesota Supreme Court (2013-2014)